jacobhal/design-patterns-dotnet/README.md

-# Udemy course: design-patterns-dotnet
+# Udemy course: Design Patterns in C# and .NET

-Repository for a C# and .NET design patterns Udemy course: "Design Patterns in C# and .NET".
+Repository for a C# and .NET design patterns Udemy course.
 Navigate to different folders in order to read specific README files of different course sections.